MCamp859/hello-world/ITM-README.md

     If you are running behind a corporate proxy, use the ``--set proxy.http`` and ``--set proxy.https`` parameters, otherwise you can skip those settings.

-    The ``--set num_video_instance`` parameter can be changed according to the number of instances that you want to use.
+    The ``--set num_video_instance`` parameter is optional.
+The default value is
+    8. You can change the value to the number of instances that you want to use.

     ```bash
-    helm install --wait --timeout 20m itm inteldevcatalog-dev/itm-services \
+    helm install --wait --timeout 20m itm intel/itm-services \
           --set grafana.password=<Grafana_Password> \
           --set grafana.ip=<Grafana_PodIP> \
           --set images.registry=intel/ \